On this page

 seccomp filter required on kernel

 The version of Elasticsearch has been updated and now requires a kernel with seccomp enabled.
 Make sure that seccomp is available on your kernel.
-See Platform notes for more information.
+See the Platform notes for more information.
 (SONAR-17714)

 Database support updated